RuiyingChenBioinfo/PlanTalk/README.md

 **1. The ligand-receptor pair database**

 The database should contain ligand and receptor information respectively in the "Ligands" and "Receptors" columns of the R data frame.

 If you are using the PlantPhoneDB (https://jasonxu.shinyapps.io/PlantPhoneDB/) database, we suggest removing out the ligand-receptor pairs from the "homolog" source, since the orthologs were obtained only from human orthologs and are without experimental validations, making many inferred receptor-ligand pairs unreliable.
+The ligand-receptor databases modified from PlantPhoneDB of *Arabidopsis thaliana* and *Solanum lycopersicum* have been configured and can be used directly in PlanTalk.

 **2. The pathway information**

 The pathway information should contain gene identifiers (consistent with the gene format in the Seurat data input), pathway number, pathway type and pathway description.

-The ligand-receptor databases (for input file 1) modified from PlantPhoneDB, GO (Gene Ontology) information and KEGG (Kyoto Encyclopedia of Genes and Genomes) information (for input file 2) of *Arabidopsis thaliana* and *Solanum lycopersicum* have been configured and can be used directly in PlanTalk.
+GO (Gene Ontology) information and KEGG (Kyoto Encyclopedia of Genes and Genomes) information (for input file 2) of *Arabidopsis thaliana* and *Solanum lycopersicum* have been configured and can be used directly in PlanTalk.

 In the future we will add more built-in databases for different species.